Macro-swift/MacroExpress/Sources/connect/README.md

-# Noze.io Connect
+# Macro Connect

-Connect is a Noze.io module modelled after the [Connect](https://github.com/senchalabs/connect#readme) JavaScript framework from SenchaLabs.
+Connect is a Macro module modelled after the [Connect](https://github.com/senchalabs/connect#readme) JavaScript framework from SenchaLabs.
 As usual in Noze.io the module is supposed to be as similar as possible.

-Connect builds on top of the Noze.io [http](../Sources/http/) module.
+Connect builds on top of the Macro http module.
 It adds the concept of *middleware*.
 Middleware are just functions that can deal with HTTP requests.
 They take a request (`IncomingMessage`) and response (`ServerResponse`) object